Special test provisions

 - test papers printed on a specific colour

-Any special provisions granted will not give an advantage to a student.
+It is important that any special provisions granted maintain the academic rigour of the exam and do not give an advantage to a student.